 we were really glad that we purchased this tour. we stayed in Amsterdam for only 1 day and this is what we booked to get around the city.
 The only thing that we didn't like is that the wait time for the buses is 25-30 minutes. we really got disappointed because it says that it's supposed to be only 15 minutes.
 The advantage in booking this tour is that it really goes around the city but you must make sure to manage your time properly when you go down in a certain area.
 It would be better if it really is a 15 minute interval. but overall, we still managed to see what we planned to see and we were still able to get on the canal cruise.
 All of this in 1 day is worth it but it could have been faster for us if the buses arrive on time.

-Doing what: Highlights of Amsterdam Sightseeing Cruise
+Doing what: Amsterdam Walking Tour

 Excellent tour.
 We were only in Amsterdam for two days and this tour allowed us to see and visit most of the sites, including the Anne Frank House and the Red Light District.

-Doing what: Highlights of Amsterdam Sightseeing Cruise
+Doing what: Amsterdam Walking Tour

-Doing what: Small-Group Amsterdam Bike Tour
+Doing what: Amsterdam Walking Tour

 Loading more reviews